Free Practice Questions for Google Professional Cloud Developer Certification

 Skills measured (from the official study guide)

-Subdomain 1.1: Designing high-performing applications and APIs
+Subdomain 1.1: Designing high-performing applications and APIs.

-Subdomain 1.2: Designing secure applications
+Subdomain 1.2: Designing secure applications.

-Designing secure applications.
 Considerations include:

-Subdomain 1.3: Storing and accessing data
+Subdomain 1.3: Storing and accessing data.

-Storing and accessing data.
 Considerations include:

-- Selecting the appropriate storage system based on the volume of data and performance requirements - Designing appropriate schemas for structured databases (e.g., AlloyDB, Spanner) and unstructured databases (e.g., Bigtable, Datastore) - Understanding the implications of eventual and strongly consistent replication of AlloyDB, Bigtable, Cloud SQL, Spanner, and Cloud Storage - Creating signed URLs to grant access to Cloud Storage objects - Writing data to BigQuery for analytics and AI/ML workloads
+- Selecting the appropriate storage system based on the volume of data and performance requirements - Designing appropriate schemas for structured databases (e.g., AlloyDB, Spanner) and unstructured databases (e.g., Bigtable, Firestore) - Understanding the implications of eventual and strongly consistent replication of AlloyDB, Bigtable, Cloud SQL, Spanner, and Cloud Storage - Creating signed URLs to grant access to Cloud Storage objects - Writing data to BigQuery for analytics and AI/ML workloads

 Domain 2: Building and testing applications

-Subdomain 2.1: Setting up your development environment
+Subdomain 2.1: Setting up your development environment.

-Subdomain 2.2: Building
+Subdomain 2.2: Building.

-Building.
 Considerations include:

 - Using Cloud Build and Artifact Registry to build and store containers from source code - Configuring provenance in Cloud Build (e.g., Binary Authorization)

-Subdomain 2.3: Testing
+Subdomain 2.3: Testing.

-Testing.
 Considerations include:

-Domain 3: Deploying applications
+Domain 3: Configuring cloud-native applications for deployment

-Subdomain 3.1: Deploying applications to Cloud Run
+Subdomain 3.1: Deploying applications to Cloud Run.

-Subdomain 3.2: Deploying containers to GKE
+Subdomain 3.2: Deploying containers to GKE.

-Deploying containers to GKE.
 Considerations include:

 Domain 4: Integrating applications with Google Cloud services

-Subdomain 4.1: Integrating applications with data and storage services
+Subdomain 4.1: Integrating applications with data and storage services.

-Subdomain 4.2: Consuming Google Cloud APIs
+Subdomain 4.2: Consuming Google Cloud APIs.

-Consuming Google Cloud APIs.
 Considerations include:

 - Enabling Google Cloud services - Making API calls by using supported options (e.g., Cloud Client Libraries, REST API, gRPC, API Explorer) taking into consideration: - Batching requests - Restricting return data - Paginating results - Caching results - Handling errors (e.g., exponential backoff) - Using service accounts to make Cloud API calls

-Subdomain 4.3: Troubleshooting and observability
+Subdomain 4.3: Troubleshooting and observability.

-Troubleshooting and observability.
 Considerations include:

 Techniques & products